-Geeks and IT professionals love the Command Prompt and for good reason - it allows you to perform many administrative tasks with ease.
+Geeks and IT professionals love the Command Prompt and for good reason - it allows you to do many administrative tasks with ease.
 But what are all the possible ways to launch it?
 Have you thought about that?
-I did, and I have come up with 7 methods for launching this tool.
+We did, and we have come up with 7 methods for launching this tool.
 Do you know other methods?

-1. Launch the Command Prompt Using Search (Windows 7 & Windows 8)
+1. Launch The Command Prompt Using Search Or Cortana

-Search is very helpful, both in Windows 7 and Windows 8.
+Search is very helpful.
 In Windows 7, open the Start Menu and type command or cmd.

 Then, click the Command Prompt search result.

-In Windows 8, go to the Start screen and type command or cmd.
+In Windows 8.1, switch to the Start screen and type command or cmd.

 Then, click or tap the Command Prompt search result.

-2. Launch the Command Prompt from the Run Window (Windows 7 & Windows 8)
+2. Launch The Command Prompt From The Run Window

 One of the quickest ways to launch the Command Prompt is to use the Run window (press Win+R on your keyboard to open it).